|Birth: ||Aug. 7, 1925|

 |Death: ||Nov.
 23, 1944|

-He died while serving as a Merchant Marine during World War II.
-On a resupply-run, his ship either struck a German mine, or was (more likely) torpedoed by a German submarine, "just off the coast of France".
+He died while serving as a U.S. Merchant Marine during World War II.
+On a crucial resupply-run, his ship, The S S William Warner, the last Liberty Ship, was torpedoed by a German submarine, "just off the coast of France".
 The ship was disabled, but noone was hurt initially; however, while the crew were manning the lifeboats, a German submarine torpedoed the disabled merchantman.
-A dear friend & shipmate wrote a letter home that described how the torpedo took the life of Gene and 18 other servicemen.
+The impact was just under Life Boat 4, into which Eugene and at least 18 others had boarded.
+A dear friend & shipmate, named "Buddy Wist" (or perhaps "Whist"), wrote a letter home that described how the torpedo took the life of Gene and 18 other servicemen.

 Gene, and presumably many of the others that died that day were buried in Cherbourg, France.
 After the war, Gene's remains were returned to Randolph, where he was interred in the Randolph City Cemetery.